HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In addition, when single quotes are used, all evaluation expressions in the entire attribute value string will be ignored and treated as ordinary strings.

-In the `update` element, we can use attribute value operators other than `=` for the `with` attribute to change the final data:
+In `update` element, we can use attribute value operators other than `=` for the `with` attribute to change the final data:

 1. When the attribute value of the `with` attribute is a string type, and the modification action is `displace`:
     - `+=`: Add a new token (token) to the final data.
 If the token already exists, it will not be modified.
 For example, the original attribute value of `attr.class` is `foo`, after using `at="attr.class" with += "text-warning"`, it will be changed to: `foo text-warning`; if the original If there is an attribute value of `foo text-warning`, it will remain unchanged.